Vonage/vonage-video-ios-sdk-samples/README.md

 =======================

-This repository is meant to provide some examples for you to better understand the features of the OpenTok iOS SDK.
+This repository is meant to provide some examples for you to better understand the features of the Vonage iOS SDK.
 The sample applications are meant to be used with the latest version of the
-[OpenTok iOS SDK](https://tokbox.com/developer/sdks/ios/).
+[Vonage iOS SDK](https://developer.vonage.com/en/video/client-sdks/ios/overview).
 Feel free to copy and modify the source code herein for your own projects.
-Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok iOS SDK.
+Please consider sharing your modifications with us, especially if they might benefit other developers using the Vonage iOS SDK.
 See the [License](LICENSE) for more information.

 Quick Start
 -----------